oiskra/ProjectVerse/README.md

 and ASP.NET.

 Application is consisted of:
--Collaboration API
+- Collaboration API
--Posts and projects API
+- Posts and projects API
--Custom profile page designer API
+- Custom profile page designer API

 ### This Repo only contains backend application for the ProjectVerse WebApp